SebastianThiebaud/schema-versioned-storage/README.md

 - Verify the version in `package.json` matches the release tag
 - Run tests
 - Build the package
-- Publish to npm with provenance
+- Publish to GitHub Packages

 ## License